North Andes plate: Terranes

-The Colombian part of the North Andes Plate is subdivided into several terranes:
+The Colombian part of the North Andes plate is subdivided into several terranes:

 Tectonics

-Subduction of the Coiba Plate underneath the North Andes Plate causes frequent earthquakes in the Bucaramanga Nest, the most seismically active area in the world.
+Subduction of the Coiba plate underneath the North Andes plate causes frequent earthquakes in the Bucaramanga Nest, the most seismically active area in the world.
 The Bucaramanga-Santa Marta Fault stretches along the plate for more than 600 kilometers from north to south.
-The plate boundary with the South American Plate is most tectonically active along a more than 900 kilometer long megaregional fault system; the Eastern Frontal Fault System.
+The plate boundary with the South American plate is most tectonically active along a more than 900 kilometer long megaregional fault system; the Eastern Frontal Fault System.

-This fault system, extending into Ecuador and Venezuela all along the northern Andes, separates the terranes from the North Andes Plate from:
+This fault system, extending into Ecuador and Venezuela all along the northern Andes, separates the terranes from the North Andes plate from:

+The accreted terranes of the North Andes plate represent a complex geologic history.
+There have been two instances of intra-oceanic arcs colliding with the continent.
+The first of these events, which took place ~90-65Ma, involved the subduction of an intra-oceanic arc beneath the South American/North Andes plate.
+This subduction led to margin-parallel strike slip motion and shortening across the entire region.
+The second major collision occurred approximately 12Ma, during the Miocene.
+This event involved closing a ~1200 km-wide middle Eocene seaway and docking the Panama arc with South America.
+This second collision event also accelerated strike-slip faulting along the North Andes margin.
+Reconstruction studies of the area illustrate the complex dynamics of the tectonically active North Andes plate margin.